Monarda: Uses

 The crushed leaves of all species exude a spicy, fragrant essential oil.
 Of the species examined in one study, M. didyma contained the highest concentration of oil.

 Several species, including Monarda fistulosa and M. didyma, have a long history of use as medicinal plants by many Native Americans, such as the Blackfoot, Menominee, Ojibwa and Winnebago.
 The Blackfoot recognized the strong antiseptic action of the plants, and used them in poultices for skin infections and minor wounds.
 Native Americans and later settlers also used it to alleviate stomach and bronchial ailments.
 A tisane made from the plant was also used to treat mouth and throat infections caused by dental caries and gingivitis.
 Bee balm is a natural source of the antiseptic compound thymol, the primary active ingredient in some modern commercial mouthwash formulas.
 The Winnebago used a bee balm tisane as a general stimulant.
 Bee balm was also used as a carminative herb by Native Americans to prevent excessive flatulence.
-An infusion of crushed, boiled Monarda has been used to treat headache and fever.

 Although somewhat bitter due to the thymol content in the leaves and buds, the plant tastes like a mix of spearmint and peppermint with oregano.
 Bee balm was traditionally used by Native Americans as a seasoning for wild game, particularly birds.
 The plants are widespread across North America and can be found in moist meadows, hillsides, and forest clearings up to 5000 ft in elevation.

 Cultivation

 Monarda plants thrive in sun and moist but well-drained soil.
 Plants growing in partial shade spread horizontally and produce fewer flowers.
 Monarda are used in beds and borders to attract hummingbirds, pollinating insects, and insects that control garden pests.
 They are prone to developing powdery mildew in high humidity, especially if planted in a place without good air circulation.

-There are over 50 commercial cultivars whose hybrid colors range from dark red mahogany to bluish lilac to multiple shades of pink.
+Hybrid cultivars range from dark red mahogany to bluish lilac to multiple shades of pink.
 These are generally not as robust as wild species.
 Some hybrids have been developed to produce high levels of essential oil for use as flavoring or medicine.

-AGM cultivars
+Cultivars

 The following cultivars have gained the Royal Horticultural Society's Award of Garden Merit: